 White Balance influences the overall temperature of the final image, measured in Kelvin.
 The higher the White Balance value, the more the image is shifted towards blue.
 6500 Kelvin is perfectly balanced, resulting in no change in the temperature.

-The L.U.T, or Look Up Table, is arguably the most powerful tool in Continuum's arsenal of post processing related settings, allowing the user to map one color space to another.
-This allows the user to perform color grading to an incredibly extent, never has a shader given the user this much control over the whole tone of the final image.
+The LUT, or Look Up Table, is arguably the most powerful tool in Continuum's arsenal of post-processing related settings, allowing the user to map one color space to another.
+This allows the user to perform color grading to a reliable and precise degree, never has a shader given the user this much control over the whole tone of the final image.